dougeby/IntuneDocs/intune-user-help/your-device-appears-encrypted-but-cp-says-otherwise-android.md

 ## Encrypt the entire device

+This section only applies to the Company Portal app.
 Some devices will give you a choice between encrypting the entire device or just the used space.
-Choose the option to encrypt the entire device rather than "only used space."
-If you have already encrypted only the used space:
+Choose the option to encrypt the entire device.
+If you selected to encrypt only the used space:

 1. [Remove this device from the Company Portal](unenroll-your-device-from-intune-android.md).
 2. Decrypt the used space.
 3. Encrypt the entire device.
 4. Re-enroll the device.

 ## Downgrade your version of Android

+This section only applies to the Company Portal app.
 If your device offers you the option to downgrade to Android 6.0 and later, then do so.
 There is a risk of data loss if you try to downgrade your device.
 Otherwise, we recommend that you contact your company support to resolve this issue.
 Get contact information for your company support on the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).

 ## Specific manufacturer issues